How a pinched nerve can cause sciatica

 Any nerve root can become compressed by a herniated disc, a bulging disc, bone spur or another degenerative spine condition.
 Typically, these conditions occur with the natural aging process of the spine, leading to a slow development of pain and symptoms.
 To learn about the various treatment options available to treat sciatica caused by a pinched nerve, read the following article.

 Using holistic methods to treat sciatica

-- Yoga — A meditative Indian practice of breathing and stretching that has been used for centuries to promote relaxation, strength, pain relief and overall health.
-Particular poses are especially beneficial for discomfort in the lower back.
+- Yoga.
+A meditative ancient Indian practice of breathing and stretching that has been used for centuries to promote relaxation, strength, pain relief and overall health.
+Particular poses in yoga are especially beneficial for discomfort in the lower back.

-- Massage — Massage, similar to chiropractic work, focuses on kneading superficial muscles and connective tissue to reduce pain and promote healing, though massage does not usually involve spinal realignment.
+- Massage.
+Similar to chiropractic work, massage focuses on applying pressure to superficial muscles and connective tissue to reduce pain and promote healing, though massage does not usually involve spinal realignment.